 Microassist Accessibility Audit Services

-Automated testing tools only catch 10-30% of known issues.
-At Microassist we believe in quality manual testing against recognized standards such as WCAG 2.0 and Section 508 to ensure accurate audit results.
-By using the same tools used by individuals in the disability community, our audit will ensure a complete and thorough analysis of accessibility challenges.
+Automated accessibility testing tools catch less than half of known issues.
+At Microassist, we believe in quality manual testing against recognized standards such as WCAG 2.0/2.1 and Section 508 to ensure accurate audit results.
+By using the same tools used by individuals in the disability community, our accessibility audit will ensure a complete and thorough analysis of accessibility challenges.
 Learn more about our accessibility audit services.